tinkledoomhammer/some-notes/stackedit/Code/Rust/100 Exercises.md

  * takes a closure as an argument that takes a `Scope` object as its single parameter
  	* the object has a `spawn` method that takes a closure
  	* It is of type `ScopedJoinHandle<'_, T>` where T is the return value of the closure it is passed
+ 	* basically the same as `JoinHandle` but not `'static`
 * will automatically join all of its contained threads before exiting
 * can return a value
+* the internal threads can be joined manually.

 Exercise
 ```rust